fuzzylogicxx/fuzzylogic/posts/feb-2020-record-purchases.md

 ## Al Charles – Outstanding

 Who knew there was a reggae version of The Gap Band’s early eighties classic, _Outstanding_?
 Not me, anyway.
-This has been lovingly reissued by Edinburgh’s Athens of the North and features a great squelchy bassline, shimmering synths and that killer, catchy song.
-All this plus great dub sensibilities which really shine halfway through.
-At this point I’ll hand over to Discogs legend [midnightrunner](https://www.discogs.com/user/midnightrunner)’s review which puts it much better than I ever could:
+This has been lovingly reissued by Edinburgh’s Athens of the North and features a great squelchy bassline, shimmering synths, dub FX and that killer, hooky vocal.
+And now I’ll hand over to Discogs legend [midnightrunner](https://www.discogs.com/user/midnightrunner) whose review puts it much better than I ever could:

 > Quite simply, "outstanding" reggae funk fusion!
 My mam's toyboy, Gavin, likes to play this one after I have gone to bed, when he smokes his special pipe full of jazzy cabbage.